 Varieties of Foxglove Flowers

 Rusty foxgloves are the tallest variety of this specimen and may reach 6 feet, sometimes requiring staking.
-Foxy Hybrids foxglove reaches just two to three feet and may be an option for those growing foxgloves in small gardens.
+Foxy Hybrids foxglove reaches just 2 to 3 feet and may be an option for those growing foxgloves in small gardens.
 Sizes in between the two come from planting the common foxglove, which reaches 4 to 5 feet and hybrid types.

 Now that you’ve learned how to grow foxglove flowers, include them in a safe, background area of the flower bed or garden to add the vertical beauty of foxglove blooms.